shellyannrose/warm-welcome-home-swap-hosting/docs/api/prep_check_CRUDref/delete-prep-check-task-by-id.md

 ```

 **Important** Use caution when you create a DELETE request.
-If you do not provide an `id` parameter, you will remove all tasks for a guest from a host's account.
+If you do not provide an `id` parameter, value you will remove all tasks for a guest from a host's account.

 ## Parameters